geometor/elements.bak/elements/01/definitions/07/article.md

     - lines
 ---

-A <term>plane surface</term> is a surface which lies evenly with the straight lines on itself.
+A *plane surface* is a surface which lies evenly with the straight lines on itself.

 ===